arikast/idemp/README.md

 It touches files in ~/.idemp/ to keep track of what's already been run so that nothing gets run more than once.

-See sample.sh for an example of using it to provision a new user and install Solr.
+See sample.sh for an example of using it to provision a new user and install Zip and Solr on Ubuntu.

 # Q and A